WardLordRuby/elden_mod_loader_gui/README.md

 ## Features

+* Set the load order of each mod
+* Edit a text file by selecting it from the list of registered files
 * Install mods inside the app
 * Scan /mods/ for mods already installed to auto import
 * Option to uninstall after de-registering a mod from within the app